ramirezcgn/tp-devops/QUICKSTART.md

 ## What Happens When You Reboot?

 ### Docker Desktop:
-- ✅ Automatically starts with Windows (if configured)
+- ✅ Automatically starts with system (if configured)
 - ✅ Kubernetes cluster persists between reboots

 ### Kubernetes Resources: